MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 ## Supported languages

-Here are the languages that UI flows supports, in addition to English:
+Here are the languages that desktop flows supports, in addition to English:

 |||||
 ----|-----|-----|--------